massive-oss/mcover/README.md

 Coverage
 ---------------------

-MCover is still in development and currently covers the following code block types:
+MCover is still in development and currently covers the following code block types (more will be added shortly)

-*	class instance methods
+*	class instance methods (not static methods)

-**	if/else blocks
+*	if/else blocks

-**	switch statements
+*	switch statements